Common Georgia Lawn Weeds

 How to Get Rid of Yellow Nutsedge

 Pulling yellow nutsedge is not a feasible control option, because of how deep the tubers are in the ground.
 A herbicide that is formulated to control sedges is the best bet for combating this invasive species.
 The tubers can lay dormant underground for up to 2 years, so multiple treatments are necessary.
-You can maximize the effectiveness of treatments by applying them earlier in the season, before the plants have more than 5 or 6 leaves and the root tubers have a chance to develop.
+You can maximize the effectiveness of treatments by applying them earlier in the season before the plants have more than 5 or 6 leaves and the root tubers have a chance to develop.

 Broadleaf

-The identifying characteristic of most broadleaf weeds are the net-like veins in their leaves.
+The identifying characteristic of most broadleaf weeds is the net-like veins in their leaves.
 Seedlings emerge with two leaves and they appear nothing like grasses or sedges.
 Common Georgia broadleaf weeds, to name a few, are chickweed, dandelions, henbit, and ground ivy.
-They are more likely to pop up in areas of your turf that have thin grass coverage and well moistened soil.
+They are more likely to pop up in areas of your turf that have thin grass coverage and well-moistened soil.
 They do not look like the rest of your lawn and steal nutrients and water from your grass, further weakening it.

 How to Get Rid of Broadleaf

-As with other types of weeds, both pre- and post-emergent herbicides specifically formulated for broadleaf weeds can be used to curb and eliminate them.
+As with other types of weeds, both pre-and post-emergent herbicides specifically formulated for broadleaf weeds can be used to curb and eliminate them.
 The application timing is dependent on the particular weed and whether it is active in winter or summer.
 A healthy lawn is another deterrent to broadleaf propagation.

 Having Trouble With Weeds?
 Call in the Professionals!